s0lari/Hornets-Nest/README.md

 # Hornets-Nest Overview
 This repo will function as a repo for a number of resources/brain dumps that I collate relating to a lot of security.
-I try to learn both red and blue team elements as I believe Red informs Blue.
+I try to learn both red and blue team elements as I believe Red Team informs Blue Team.
 You cannot detect what you don't know exists or is possible.
 This is a kind of 'Purple Teaming' emphasis. - ill try to keep it tidy! ;)

 # CyberChef Recipes